Traveling on University Business

 Units must follow the Office of Student Finance guidelines and policies when determining the proper accounting for student travel expenses.
 For additional information, see the Academic Support Resources website.

-Vendors, consultants, speakers, lecturers, visiting professors, and visiting students (scholars) who are providing professional services to the University, may have their travel and other related expenses reimbursed in accordance with negotiated Contract for Professional Services terms and conditions and supplier payment procedures.
+Suppliers, consultants, speakers, lecturers, visiting professors, and visiting students (scholars) who are providing professional services to the University, may have their travel and other related expenses reimbursed in accordance with negotiated Contract for Professional Services terms and conditions and supplier payment procedures.
 See Administrative Policy: Purchasing a Professional Service for more information.

 Travel and other related expenses for non-employee participants attending conferences, workshops, etc. as part of a sponsored project or non-sponsored activity may be paid to the participant as a stipend via normal accounts payable processes.
 Departments may issue stipends to non-employee participants to cover any expenses not paid directly to a supplier.
 These payments are subject to established University policies and procedures pertaining to compliance with IRS requirements.
 A Contract for Professional Services is not required to pay for stipends to non-employees.